ACAT-SCUT/SparseTSF/README.md

 SparseTSF is a novel, extremely lightweight model for Long-term Time Series Forecasting (LTSF).
 At the heart of SparseTSF lies the Cross-Period Sparse Forecasting technique, which simplifies the forecasting task by decoupling the periodicity and trend in time series data.

 ## Authors
-This work was developed by the Advanced Computing Architecture Team, School of Computer Science and Engineering, South China University of Technology; Peng Cheng Laboratory.
+This work was developed by the Advanced Computing Architecture Team, School of Computer Science and Engineering, South China University of Technology; Pengcheng Laboratory.

 The top three main contributors are:
 - Shengsheng Lin ([cslinshengsheng@mail.scut.edu.cn]())